evanmascitti/soiltestr/README.md

 ## Functions

-Below are terse descriptions of each function’s purpose:
+Below are one-line overviews of each function’s purpose:

 ### Data analysis